chrislcontrol/py-strongly-typed/README.md

 Description
 ===========

-With typyd now typing annotations metters!
+With py-strongly-typed, now typing annotations metters!
 Use this lib to validate provided args typing.

 Be free to contribute with our [GitHub](https://github.com/chrislcontrol/typyd) project.